Ajai Alai

 A cung jay man - Aganjae Unconquerable

-"Ajai Alai" is a mantra often used as a chant to awaken inner strength, courage, and a deep sense of divine protection.
+"Ajai Alai" is a beautiful mantra which is designed to awaken inner strength, courage, and a deep sense of divine protection.

-The sound associated with this mantra is known as Naad, which refers to the original cosmic vibration believed to exist in all of creation.
-Chanting this sound can help awaken the soul and bring about a deeper awareness of the self.
+It is believed that the sound associated with this mantra (known as Naad) refers to the original cosmic vibration which to exists in all of creation.
+Chanting this sound therefore can help awaken the soul and bring about a deeper awareness of the self.
 In Sikh tradition, this mantra is often recited in times of fear, weakness, or danger, as it is believed to uplift the spirit and bring a sense of peace, strength, and divine presence.

 "Ajai Alai," like much of Jaap Sahib, was written in a blend of languages—primarily classical Sanskrit, along with Braj Bhasha, Persian, and some Arabic elements.
 Guru Gobind Singh chose this multilingual style deliberately, using the languages of the time to convey the universality of the Divine and to connect with people of different backgrounds and cultures.
 The words "Ajai Alai" themselves are Sanskrit in origin.